jmeggles/To-Do-App/README.md

  I will add a sorting option and physical delete buttons in future updates.
 As I use the app more, I will add additional updates.

   ## Tests
 Postman was successffully used to ensure the database was receiving all *Get*, *Post*, and *Update* requests.
+Travis CI also used to verify build success.

   ## License
   ![APM](https://img.shields.io/apm/l/npm?color=pink&style=plastic)